csmit195/mbox-to-contacted-csv/README.md

 ## Usage
 1. Open up `Command Prompt`
-2. `cd <your directory>`
+2. type `cd <your directory>` *(replace your directory with the full absolute path to the extracted directory)*
+3. type `npm install`
-3. type `node index.js`
+4. type `node index.js`
-4. Wait until the script has finished running and a `CSV` file has appeared in the extracted directory.
+5. Wait until the script has finished running and a `CSV` file has appeared in the extracted directory.

 ## Config
 You only need to modify one of the config options, and that's the `my_emails` field.